software patch 8 WSUS alternatives for patch management

 There are two primary ways to avoid these issues.
 The first is to only use native tools that officially support the specific Linux distribution vendor, such as Red Hat officially supporting Kpatch.
 The other option for Linux desktop admins is to adopt a reputable third-party patch management tool, such as Automox, ManageEngine Endpoint Central or GFI LanGuard.

 Although many patch management efforts are rightly focused on patching the operating systems, it is just as important to keep applications up to date with the latest patches.
-Applications require permissions in order to run, and if an attacker manages to compromise an application by exploiting a known vulnerability, they will be able to operate with the same level of permissions that was assigned to the application.
+Applications require permissions in order to run, and if an attacker manages to compromise an application by exploiting a known vulnerability, they will be able to operate with the same permissions that were assigned to the application.

 Therefore, it's important to include applications in the patching process to address their security vulnerabilities.
 This holds true for commercial and open source applications and those developed in-house.

-A large enterprise environment may have hundreds, if not thousands, of individual applications.
-It is not usually practical to continuously check vendor websites for new updates.
-One way to lessen the burden while also helping to save time is to look for automated patch management software that works with the applications your organization uses.
-Good patch management software should be able to perform automated patch management for your Linux machines and the applications that they run.
+A large enterprise environment can have hundreds, if not thousands, of applications.
+It is usually impractical to constantly check vendor websites for new updates.
+One way to lessen the burden and save time is to look for automated patch management software that works with the applications your organization uses.
+Good patch management software should be able to perform automated patch management for your Linux machines and the applications that run on them.
 It is nearly impossible to find an automated patch management tool that works with every application, so you might have to patch some applications manually.

 Regardless of which tool an organization ultimately decides to use, it is important for it to adopt a regimented patch management plan.
 One of the key components of such a plan is to develop a procedure for software patch testing.
-This typically means applying patches to a few test Linux systems to ensure that they don't cause problems.
-This can save IT admins from rolling out a faulty patch that causes issues with every Linux desktop in the organization.
+This typically means applying patches to a few test Linux systems to make sure they don't cause problems.
+This can save IT admins from rolling out a faulty patch that causes issues on every Linux desktop in the organization.

 Patch auditing is another key component of any good patch management plan.
 It's not enough to simply trust the patch management tool to download and distribute Linux patches.
 Linux administrators must have a way to verify that the patches have been installed and identify any systems that are not up to date.
 Most third-party Linux patch management tools natively include these kinds of reporting capabilities.
 However, if a tool is missing this capability, the IT department must come up with its own auditing system.